Moo-Ack-Productions/MCprep/README.md

   - If there is a sun in the scene, it will turn on “use sky blend” which will make the rotation of the sun lamp affect the sky color / sun glow position.

+### Sync Materials
+- **Purpose:** Quickly load in previously set up materials found in the active resource pack's `materials.blend`, and replace corresponding materials on selected objects.
+Found under the World Exporter > Advanced section, or in prep materials popup.
+- **Step 1:** Select an object with materials you want to sync
+- **Step 1:** Press Sync Materials.
+This will only affect materials on the selected objects.
+If nothing was matched to the `materials.blend` file,

+To edit the materials.blend file for syncing:

+- **Step 1:** Open the materials.blend file in the active resource pack, or create the file if adding it to antoher resource pack.
+This file should be placed in the root folder of the resource pack, i.e. next to the `pack.png` file and `assets` folder.
+- **Step 2:** Technically optional but recommended: add a new cube for your material for quick previewing.
+Reset the UV layout in edit mode so each face takes up the whole texture.
+- **Step 3:** Apply a material to this new object, either by:
+  1) Appending from an existing file where you already created this material
+  2) Usse the `Load Materials` panel to load the default MCprep material.
+Strongly suggested you change the resource pack (under advanced) to be `//` to tell blender to use the local director as the resource pack, so that it doens't reference images outside the resource pack.
+- **Step 3:** Edit the material shader nodes.
+ONLY the material itself will be synced.

 ### Skin Swapping:
 - **Purpose:** To provide quick and easy skin changing on rigs and characters already in your blender scene.